Deltares/rtc-tools-simulation/docs/source/examples/single_reservoir/utility_maxq_example.rst

 Since :py:class:`.SingleReservoir` inherits from :py:class:`.ReservoirModel`,
-``self`` can call any of the :py:class:`.ReservoirModel` methods, such as :py:meth:`.ReservoirModel.get_var` and :py:meth:`.ReservoirModel.maxq`.
+``self`` can call any of the :py:class:`.ReservoirModel` methods, such as :py:meth:`.ReservoirModel.get_var` and :py:meth:`.ReservoirModel.find_maxq`.
 An overview of all available :py:class:`.ReservoirModel` methods can be found in :ref:`reservoir-api`.

 In this example, the :py:meth:`.ReservoirModel.apply_schemes` method starts by collecting the current model timestep, since the utility only works for timesteps after the first.
-The :py:meth:`.maxq` utility is then applied to compute the hypothetical maximum release using the 3 different cases.
+The :py:meth:`.ReservoirModel.find_maxq` utility is then applied to compute the hypothetical maximum release using the 3 different cases.

 Lookup tables
 -------------